Rand Stats

 DESCRIPTION

-FontFactory::Type1 provides easy access to the Adobe standard Type 1 fonts (and their metrics) as used in PDF document creation using modules such as:
+FontFactory::Type1 provides easy access to the Adobe standard Type 1 fonts (and their metrics) as used in PDF document creation using other Raku modules.

 See the accompanying METHODS for details on the methods and their use in your own PDF document.